publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/m__us_usc_t12_s1701z–13.md

         (1) the number of solar units which were contracted for or installed or which are on order under the provisions of subsection (b)(1) of this section during the first twelve full calendar months after October 31, 1978; and

-        (2) an analysis of any problems and benefits related to encouraging the use of solar energy systems in the programs and activities referred to in subsection (b) of this section.
+        (2) an analysis of any problems and benefits related to encouraging the use of solar energy systems in the programs and activities referred to in subsection (b).

 ([Pub.
 L. 95–557, title II, § 209][/us/pl/95/557/s209], Oct.
 31, 1978, [92 Stat.
 2095][/us/stat/92/2095]; [Pub.
 L. 98–479, title II, § 204(n)(3)][/us/pl/98/479/s204/n/3], Oct.
 17, 1984, [98 Stat.
 2234][/us/stat/98/2234].)